Keith Park: Fighter Command

 Park was appointed Air Aide-de-Camp to King George VI in early 1937.
 By this time, he had returned to the United Kingdom and was attending the Imperial Defence College, which was close to Buckingham Palace.
 The course at the Imperial Defence College was designed to enhance the knowledge of its students, mostly senior officers from the British armed forces, in staff, diplomacy and political matters.
 Park became known for being a questioning student, and demanding of guest lecturers.
 At the end of the year, he took command of the RAF station at Tangmere, which was home to two fighter squadrons and a bomber unit.
-In April 1938, he took ill with streptococcal pharyngitis; this prevented him from taking up his next posting in Palestine, which instead went to Arthur Harris, future leader of Bomber Command.
+In April 1938, he became ill with streptococcal pharyngitis; this prevented him from taking up his next posting in Palestine, which instead went to Arthur Harris, future leader of Bomber Command.
 Park, after a period of rest, took the position that had been intended for Harris: Senior Air Staff Officer (SASO) to Hugh Dowding, the commander of Fighter Command, which had been formed in July 1936, after the ADGB was split up.

 Park took up his new appointment in May, and this coincided with a promotion to air commodore.
 He was now based at Bentley Priory, second-in-command to Dowding.
 The pair worked towards the development of an operational defence system for the United Kingdom, the first of its type in the world.
 This involved improving the operational efficiency of Fighter Command and the integration of radio direction finding (RDF) techniques into the tactical handling of fighters to counter incoming bombers.
 A key improvement made by Park in the control of RAF fighters over the southeast of England was better vetting of data that made it to the plotting tables on which movement of both friendly and enemy aircraft were shown.
 Dowding had been resistant to Park's suggestion to filter out some data but became convinced of its merits when Park conducted unauthorised trials and showed the results to Dowding.
 The plotting tables, now less cluttered, made for more effective decision making.

 With Dowding's blessing, Park also worked on an air tactics manual for Fighter Command.
 As part of this he recommended replacing the rifle-calibre machine guns on the Hawker Hurricane and Supermarine Spitfire fighters with heavy machine guns, but was overruled.
 He was also against the use of the conventional "Vic" formation used by the RAF, in which three fighter aircraft flew in a V-formation, on the basis that these were not suited for monoplanes and wanted to explore alternatives.
 Despite his efforts the Air Ministry maintained its existing approach to fighter tactics.